aleem-dev/DataAnalysis/MapleRoots/readme.md

 live interactive report: https://dataanalysis-g3wsrohpaxupblwtyevyja.streamlit.app/

-# 📊 Birth Probability Analysis — Canada vs World
+#  Birth Probability Analysis — Canada vs World
-### 💼 Submission for Data and System Analyst Exercise — Delta School District
+### Submission for Data and System Analyst Exercise — Delta School District

 ---

-## 🎯 Objective
+## Objective
 This project estimates the **chance of being born in Canada** in a given year, using public data on birth rates and total population across countries.

-It demonstrates skills in:
+It demonstrates my skills in:
 - API integration and data transformation
 - SQL querying via SQLite
 - Interactive reporting using web tools